Home > China Tour with TibetTibet Train Tour

 Boating on Shennong Stream, Wu Gorge, Qutang Gorge

-At first, you get off at Wushan and continue your leisure tour - travel through Shennong Stream by a small boat, and enjoy the clear running water, distinctive rock formations and sometimes even monkeys and goats along its sides.
+At first, you get off at Wushan and continue your leisure tour - travel through Shennong Stream by a small boat, enjoy the clear running water, distinctive rock formations and sometimes even monkeys and goats along its sides.
 It is a special approach to get close to these beautiful features of Shennong Stream.
-Shift to Wu Gorge that gains a high reputation because of its fascinating sights.
+Shift to Wu Gorge, which gain high reputation because of its fascinating sights.
 Then the cruise will travel through the Qutang Gorge, the shortest but the most majestic and dangerous one of the three gorges of Yangtsekiang.
 Visit White Emperor City (option).
 At the dinner time, a great party is held by the captain to welcome everybody.

 Overnight at 5*Yangtze Cruiser